Share This

 Professional Experience

-After stints working in retail, politics, radio board operation, and media and equipment sales, I decided to venture into community journalism full-time and during the last 25 years, I’ve been gathering news for newspapers, radio stations, and online companies.
+After stints working in retail, politics, radio board operation, and media and equipment sales, I decided to venture into community journalism full-time and during the last 15 years, I’ve been gathering news for newspapers, radio stations, and online companies.

 I was hired to be the reporter of the Belmont Citizen-Herald, in Belmont, Mass., in 2000 and was promoted to the editor’s position at The Winchester Star in Winchester, Mass., in 2002, where I remained until 2004.

-In late 2004, I was hired as a news reporter and anchor for WKXL 1450 AM in Concord, New Hampshire.
+In late 2004, I was hired as a news reporter and anchor for WKXL 1450 AM in Concord, N.H.
 Along with my reporting duties, I hosted an hour block of arts and entertainment programming.
 In 2005, I was named news director and later, program director.
 I was named CEO (station manager) at the end of 2005 and sales manager in 2006.

-I was named senior editor of Gate House Media New England’s Lexington office in 2010.
-At the time, we had a team of nine in the Lexington office.
-I also took on the responsibility of co-editing The Lincoln Journal.
+I returned to edit the Citizen-Herald in the spring of 2007 and was named senior editor of Gate House Media New England’s Lexington office in 2010, leading a team of nine, while also co-editing The Lincoln Journal.

-Politics & Spirituality
+Politics and Spirituality

 I’ve been interested in politics for many, many years, dating back to the days that I was dragged around by my parents as a pre-teen, attending events during the 1976 Democrat and Republican presidential primaries (I follow politics like other people follow sports).
 I have been writing and talking about politics and public policy since the 1980s, in print, online, and on the radio.

 Philosophically, I consider myself a “liberal-tarian”; meaning that my political values are a mix of traditional liberalism and small “L” libertarianism.
 The solutions to our nation’s ills are a combination of all kinds of ideas and policies.
-No single political party or movement has a corner on fixes.
+No single political party or movement has a corner on the solutions.
 I’m registered as an “undeclared” because I enjoy the option of voting in either political party’s primary.

 Personal Interests